Estimated reading time: 9 minutes

 Be malaria savvy.
 Use your room’s mosquito nets and ceiling fans and apply insect repellent to exposed skin in the early mornings and late afternoons (before your game drives) and again in the evenings before dinner.

 Always listen to your guide.
 He/she knows how to keep you safe in Africa but can only do that if you listen to instructions.
 The great beauty of an African safari is experiencing the wilderness as naturally as possible.
 Be mindful and realistic about encountering potentially dangerous animals, bugs and exposure to the elements.

 Ready to Start Planning Your Trip of a Lifetime?

-Travelling safely in Africa relies on making the same good choices you would apply in any other destination.
+Travelling safely in Africa relies on making the same good choices you would apply to any other destination.
 Inform yourself well before you arrive by consulting health care professionals and by working with a great travel partner – a professional safari travel company should tailor your itinerary using current knowledge and local on-the-ground expertise.

-Combine good-old fashioned common sense with destination-specific advice and you have all you need to travel safely in Africa.
+Combine good old-fashioned common sense with destination-specific advice and you have all you need to travel safely in Africa.
 Chat with one of our Africa Safari Experts to help tailor-make a trip that’s right for you: